-I’m an adjunct in developmental writing at Front Range Community College at its Fort Collins and Longmont campuses after acquiring classroom experience teaching developmental writing at McLennan Community College in Waco.
+I’m an adjunct in journalism and English at Front Range Community College at its Fort Collins campus after acquiring classroom experience teaching developmental writing at McLennan Community College in Waco.

 Triggered by my participation in the Community Race Relations Coalition, I created the Waco History Project, of which I served as board chairman for four years.
 Our aim: to tell the community’s story from a multicultural perspective.

 For four years I was board member of the Waco City Council of PTAs as cultural arts chairman.
 With the PTA I devised a citywide pedestrian/bicycle safety program that continues, called “Walk This Way/Ride This Way.”

 - Ghosts of Liberals Past (collection of political columns) Authorhouse, 2007

 - One Oar in the Brazos(collection of columns from 1984 to 1992)